 Does our cultural background impact how we learn, what we engage with and our training preferences?
 Research says yes.
 Find out more here.

 We all learn in different ways.
 Some of us will feel more at home learning in group dynamics, whereas others prefer a quiet space to think.
-As individuals, we have different preferences and practices—but how far does culture play a part in this?
+As individuals, we have different preferences and practices — but how far does culture play a part in this?

-How preferred learning styles vary across cultures
+How learning preferences vary across cultures

 So, how do we determine these preferences?
 Speaking to your team is a great start.
 There are also multiple studies to look at.
-For example, in America, there is a disparity between Americans of Mexican descent and Caucasian Americans.

 Mexican Americans assign particular value to personal relationships and are more comfortable with cognitive generalities.
-These traits indicate a preference for closer relationships with teachers and an appreciation for broader concepts as opposed to granular facts and statistics.
-In contrast, many Caucasian Americans observed valued independence, analytic thinking, objectivity and accuracy.
-In a learning environment, this translates to grading, tests and competition.
+These traits indicate a preference for closer relationships with teachers and an appreciation for broader concepts instead of granular facts and statistics.

-Cultural differences can also be seen in how learners prefer material to be presented.
-One study of learning styles found that Korean, Chinese and Filipino learners had a stronger preference for visual styles, whereas Anglo were the least visual culture when it comes to learning.
+One study of learning preferences found that Korean, Chinese, and Filipino learners had a stronger inclination towards visual learning, whereas Anglo learners were the least visual.

 For global organisations with multicultural teams, it’s important to explore and understand cultural learning traits so that you can develop the best L&D programmes possible.